 A High Tech / Low Fee Account is an account that is managed as part of a group of accounts with similar profiles.
 By completing our online questionnaire, you provide the information we need to determine the group that matches your current situation and financial goals.
 It is suited to clients with investable assets of $10,000 or more and relatively simple financial planning needs.
 For example, a young professional with a stable income, no short-term debt, who is making the maximum allowable retirement account contributions, has additional funds to invest, and has a working spouse or no family to support has simple financial planning needs.

 The assets in both a High Touch Account and a High Tech / Low Fee Account are held in custody, on behalf of the client, at TD Ameritrade.

 What are the account minimums and fees for High Touch Accounts and for High Tech / Low Fee Accounts?

 A High Touch Account requires minimum investable assets of $500,000 or more.
-The fee for these accounts is 1% or less of the assets managed by Integra Financial per year (billed quarterly) and includes direct advisor access for no additional fee.
+The fee is 1% or less of the assets managed by Integra Financial per year (billed quarterly) and includes direct advisor access for no additional fee.